Beatrix84/House_Prices/README.md

    - Keras model on just numerical features with log on the SalePrice
  * HousePrices_Keras_10features.ipynb
    - Kaggle score : 0.17197
-   - Keras model with the first 10 more correlated numerical features
+   - Keras model with the first 10 more correlated numerical features, creation of a new feature, only 8 features used for the neural network model.
  * HousePrices_Keras-Allfeat-ohe.ipynb
    - Kaggle score : 0.15647
    - Keras model on the OneHotEncoder dataset